 IMPORTANT UPDATE: Current students must complete all the current coursework requirements by Summer 2015.
 New program standards for the Preliminary Administrative Services Credential have been adopted by the California Commission on Teacher Credentialing.
 Fall 2015 is the anticipated timeframe in which new program standards will be adopted and required for all Preliminary Administrative Services Credential candidates.
 Different coursework will be required in the new Preliminary Administrative Services Credential program.

-Because of pending program standard updates described above, new students must contact the department at (949) 824-7945 or email@example.com for application deadlines.
+Because of pending program standard updates described above, new students must postpone enrollment in the program until Fall 2015.
+If you have any questions, please contact us at (949) 824-7945 or email@example.com.

 This credential authorizes the holder to provide administrative services for grades K-12 including:

 - The development and assessment of instructional programs

 - The management of school site, district, or county fiscal services; hiring, assigning, supervising, and evaluating

 Who Should Enroll?